FAQs

 Yes, you do need to enrol for the whole programme, but you enrol and pay for each module within it separately, according to your individual needs.
 There are then two possible exit points where you can withdraw from the programme with a ‘contained award’: a Postgraduate Certificate (after gaining 60 credits) or a Postgraduate Diploma (after gaining 120 credits).
 The Core module counts for 60 credits and the elective modules count for a further 30 credits each.

 This depends very much on your personal career objectives.
-The Delta is a much more practical teaching qualification than most Masters courses, but if you are thinking of doing the Delta first and then going on to do a Masters, it is worth noting that a Pass in all three Delta modules can be accepted by the University of Chichester as Accreditation of Prior Learning, counting for 60 credits and giving you exemption from the core module of NILE’s MA.
-NILE has created a video that tells you more about choosing between the MA & the Delta
+The DELTA is a much more practical teaching qualification than most MA courses, but if you are thinking of doing the DELTA first and then going on to do an MA, it is worth noting that a Pass in all three DELTA modules can be accepted by the University of Chichester as Recognition of Prior Learning (RPL), counting for 60 credits and giving you exemption from the core module of NILE’s MA.
+NILE has created a video that tells you more about choosing between the MA & the DELTA

-If you take the MA LTM module (Core Module) face-to-face this is 75 hours long, over a period of 3 weeks.
+The MA LTM module (Core Module) face-to-face course is 75 hours long, over a period of 3 weeks.
 As with the elective modules, you may receive up to 3 hours per week homework as well.
 You have 6 months from the end of the course to write 3 assignments.
 This should take you approximately 525 hours.

 Most online elective module courses last 8 weeks, and have an additional mid-course break of one week.
 You will need to study approximately 7-8 hours per week.
 You have 6 months from the end of the course to write 3 assignments.
 This should take you approximately 250 hours.

-If you take the MA LTM module (Core Module) online, this last 14 weeks, and has an additional mid-course break of one week.
+The MA LTM module (Core Module) online lasts 14 weeks, and has an additional mid-course break of one week.
 You will need to study approximately 7-8 hours per week.
 You have 6 months from the end of the course to write 3 assignments.
 This should take you approximately 525 hours.

-You can submit each meaningful section of an assignment for feedback, plus one final draft of the whole assignment.
+You can submit each substantial section of an assignment for feedback, plus one final draft of the whole assignment.
 In addition, supervisors will also be available to respond to incidental queries between submissions.

-The Proposal should include a working title and an outline plan plus methodology, and should suggest sources and a basic bibliography.
-Your Proposal is then considered by Chichester, who will authorise it or suggest amendments.
-Once you have received formal approval to proceed with the Dissertation, you will be allocated a Supervisor (who may be the same person who helped you prepare the Proposal) and you will begin communicating with them and receive their support throughout the process of researching and writing the Dissertation.
+The Proposal includes a working title and an outline plan including research methodology documentation, along with an intended reading list.
+You will be supported by a Dissertation Proposal Advisor (DPA) who will give you feedback on your drafts.
+Once your Proposal has been approved by the DPA, you will be allocated a Dissertation Supervisor and you will begin communicating with them and receive their support throughout the process of researching and writing the Dissertation itself.

 All face-to-face modules are available in Norwich, UK.
-In addition, we run face-to-face modules in accredited host venues in Latin America and Switzerland.
-See our MA Overseas page for more.
+From time to time we also run modules in accredited venues in Latin America.

 Yes.
 You will have access to your course and the NILE Library Online for at least one year after the completion of your MA programme.
 During this time you can download your resources from the course: your notes, summaries, articles, videos etc.